neondatabase/website/content/guides/feature-flags-sveltekit.md

 > Note: According to an [advanced SvelteKit guide](https://kit.svelte.dev/docs/server-only-modules), using `.server` in the filename allows you to make it server-only.

-Next, in your first terminal window, run the command below to install the necessary libraries and packages for building the application:
+Next, run the command below to install the necessary libraries and packages for building the application:

 ```bash
 npm install pg
 npm install -D dotenv tsx @types/pg
 ```

-The above command installs the packages passed to the install command, with the -D flag specifying the libraries intended for development purposes only.
+It installs the packages passed to the install command, with the -D flag specifying the libraries intended for development purposes only.

 The libraries installed include: